automata-network/docs/docs/xata/sdk.md

 XATA API works on production mode by default, and therefore the transaction request also gets forwarded to production-grade Geode.
 If you are under the development stage and want to test the transaction on a separate relay, you need to make a couple of changes.

 Update the relay configuration as in the previous section.
-What makes it different from the previous one is that you have to set the endpoint value(s) under the Environment.STAGING object instead of Environment.PRODUCTION.
+What makes it different from the previous one is that you have to set the endpoint value(s) under the `Environment.STAGING` object instead of `Environment.PRODUCTION`.

 ```javascript
 [Environment.PRODUCTION]: {